Trump has vowed to free Jimmy Lai. A Hong Kong court is about to decide the media mogul’s fate

 In March, a bipartisan group of US House representatives introduced a bill to rename the street in front of the Hong Kong Economic and Trade Office in Washington as “1 Jimmy Lai Way.”
 That same month, US Secretary of State Marco Rubio – a former top China hawk in the Senate – said in an interview that getting Lai out of jail was a “priority.”

 “We’ve raised it in every possible form and they know that it’s important to us,” Rubio said, referring to Chinese officials.
-“It’s not something we’ve forgotten about and that it remains a priority, and I think other countries around the world are making the same point as well to the Chinese.”
+“It remains a priority, and I think other countries around the world are making the same point as well to the Chinese.”

 British Prime Minister Keir Starmer brought up the case of Lai in his first meeting with Xi, on the sidelines of the G20 summit in Brazil in November 2024.